PoulomiMukherjee/LeadScoringCaseStudy/README.md

-# Logistic regression model on lead-scoring data for a educational website
+# Logistic regression on lead-scoring data for an educational website company

 #### Problem Statement